 3. Take Local Transport:

-4. On Crossing Borders:
+4. Border Crossing Strategy

 Avoid the long-distance buses from, say, San José to Panama City.
 Take a bus to the border, walk across and pick up onward transport.
 You’ll be surprised how much cheaper this method is.